• Skip to primary navigation

 • Your choice of toppings: sour cream, jalapeño, cilantro, avocado, shredded cheese, tortilla chips, crackers, etc.

+Simmer.
 Next, just add everything else to the pan, except the corn.
 Simmer the chili for at least thirty minutes.
 It won’t hurt if you simmer it longer either.
 Add a little broth or water if it’s looking a little too thick.
 Chili is pretty forgiving one way or the other.
-In fact, if it works better with your schedule, just put everything in your slow cooker and let it cook on low until you’re ready.

 What to serve with chili